Our History

 In the 1990s, due to the collapse of the bubble economy, the Japanese economy entered a period of stagnation.
 Particularly in the second half of the decade, there was a period of economic uncertainty, but ORIX continued to expand its business.

 In 1991, ORIX established ORIX Life Insurance Corporation and entered the life insurance business.
-In 1997, it took over lease receivables, and established ORIX Asset Management and Loan Services Corporation in 1999.
+In 1997, it took over lease receivables, and established ORIX Asset Management and Loan Services Corporation (transferred in July 2025) in 1999.
 It is also this time that ORIX began to develop its investment banking business that would make a major leap in the 2000s, such as by implementing the first domestic non-recourse loans, on the premise of securitization.

 In real estate related business, we established ORIX Real Estate in 1999 and have continued to pursue expertise in real estate by consolidating our condominium sales business, which started in 1993, and office building development business.